inkstitch/inkstitch/collections/_docs/en/004-007-lettering.md

 An overview of available fonts can be found it the [font library](/fonts/font-library/).

+## Color Sorting
+When embroidering several letters, you may wish to color sort to avoid many changes  of thread.
+When the colors appear in the same order in every letter and when each color is only used on consecutive paths within a letter (this is true for all multicolor Ink/Stitch fonts, with the exception of Infinipicto) this is how to quickly color sort a lettering:

+* Pick a letter in the objects panel
+* Select the first-to-be-embroidered path of this letter (last one for this letter in the objects panel)
+* Edit/Select same/ Same color stroke
+* Group, this group will end up in the last to embroider letter
+* Move this group to the top of  in its letter

+repeat until all the colors are grouped, always starting with selecting the last path of a letter.

 ## Create new fonts for Ink/Stitch

 Read the [font creation tutorial](/tutorials/font-creation/).